tytydraco/yessleep/out/I_worked_for_a_party_line_once_and_wont_ever_again.md

 Zeke explained.
 He had my interest and curiosity piqued.
-I was sitting there listening to him clothing my coffee mug until my knuckles turned white waiting to see what all happened.
+I was sitting there, listening to him, clutching my coffee mug until my knuckles turned white, waiting to hear what all happened.

 "This group was one of the first dark web kidnapping rings.
 They would find their victims on the main line.
 Someone would listen to greetings and find a girl they thought would be good to go and they would tell her the pin to their chat room, 000343.
 I'm not sure the name of the room exactly.
 I tried to look for it when they came back online but I haven't found one that fits.
 They would somehow get these girls to blab their real names and locations.
 Who knows how.
 Someone would allegedly show up at their house and kidnap them right out of their beds to participate in some fucked up rich people games.
-The company that owns this line caught on I think before the FBI did and shut down chat rooms before they could be held liable,"
+The company that owns this line caught on, I think before the FBI did, and shut down chat rooms before they could be held liable,"